Andrew G. Ryder, PhD

 Ryder, A. G. (2008, January).
 The cultural shaping of depression: Somatic symptoms in China, psychological symptoms in Canada?
 Colloquium delivered to the Department of Psychology, University of Calgary, Calgary, AB.

-I write regular articles for the public at my Psychology Today blog:
+I write occasional articles for the public at my Psychology Today blog:

 Mental Health in Context: Perspectives from Cultural-Clinical Psychology